running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 Both min and max damage increase.
 Higher amount of damage compared to regular attack attribute (enemies can be immune or resistant to these attributes)
 Elemental damage comes in the following forms: Magic, Flame, Cold, Poison, Lightning.

-Magic and Flame can be included in weapons while the other attributes are a bit special as they are only found on super uniques, runes/skulls and as offensive, ranged skills.

 **Minimum damage**
 Minimum damage increase